fmi-basel/stork/README.md

 ```
 # Setup

+1. Download stork
-1. Create and activate a virtual environment.
+2. Create and activate a virtual environment.
-2. Change into this directory.
+3. Change into the stork directory.
-3. Install the requirements with
+4. Install the requirements with
     > pip install -r requirements.txt
-4. Install `stork` with
+5. Install `stork` with
-    > pip install . -e
+    > pip install -e .

 # Examples